heidimillerpresents-png/claude-skills/README.md

 A structured, repeatable process for turning a customer nomination into a finished case study, from intake through interviews to a polished draft, with AI-assisted drafting at each stage.
+Originally used CoPilot; now skilled for Claude.
 See `case-study-interview-to-draft-pipeline/SKILL.md`.